Qubo: Formation

-Launch of programing blocks
+Launch of programming blocks

-Qubo launched on September 9, 2006, with the premiere of weekend morning blocks on NBC (which aired exclusively on Saturday mornings, replacing Discovery Kids on NBC, a weekly block programmed by the Discovery Kids cable network) and Telemundo (which aired on both Saturday and Sunday mornings, replacing Telemundo Kids).
-This was followed by the September 15 introduction of a daytime block on Ion Television (then known as i: Independent Television, and previously PAX TV prior to June 2005), which initially aired on Friday afternoons and marked the return of children's programming to the network for the first time since the discontinuation of the Pax Kids block in 2000.
+Qubo launched on September 9, 2006, with the premiere of weekend morning blocks on both NBC (which ran for three hours exclusively on Saturday mornings, replacing Discovery Kids on NBC, a weekly block programmed by the Discovery Kids cable network) and Telemundo (which divided the three-hour lineup into two 90-minute blocks airing on both Saturday and Sunday mornings, replacing Telemundo Kids).
+This was followed by the September 15 introduction of a three-hour daytime block on Ion Television (then known as i: Independent Television, and previously PAX TV prior to June 2005), which initially aired on Friday afternoons and marked the return of children's programming to the network for the first time since the discontinuation of the Pax Kids block in 2000.
 At launch, its programming included the first-run animated series Dragon (produced by Scholastic), Jacob Two-Two, Babar, and Jane and the Dragon (all produced by Corus Entertainment subsidiary Nelvana), alongside VeggieTales and its two spin-offs, 3-2-1 Penguins! and Larryboy: The Cartoon Adventures (all produced by Classic Media subsidiary Big Idea), marking the first time that VeggieTales had been broadcast as a television program.

-Four of the seven shows listed on the inaugural schedule (Dragon, Jane and the Dragon, 3-2-1 Penguins!, and Larryboy: The Cartoon Adventures) premiered on American television for the first time.
+Four of the seven shows listed on Qubo's inaugural schedule (Dragon, Jane and the Dragon, 3-2-1 Penguins!, and Larryboy: The Cartoon Adventures) premiered on American television for the first time.
 The Babar television series originally aired on HBO in the 1990s, though its brief sixth season revival (which ran from January-March 2001 on TVO in Canada) would only debut on American television via Qubo.
 Prior to the television series' American run on HBO, NBC also aired two standalone Babar specials narrated by Peter Ustinov and produced by Lee Mendelson and Bill Melendez: The Story of Babar, the Little Elephant on October 21, 1968, and Babar Comes to America on September 7, 1971.
 In addition, though VeggieTales aired as a television program on Qubo, there were two VeggieTales specials that were previously broadcast on television beforehand: VeggieTales Christmas Spectacular! on Ion's precursor, PAX TV, on December 19, 1998, and VeggieTales: The Star of Christmas on PBS on November 24, 2002, with repeat broadcasts of the latter airing until 2006.
 Jacob Two-Two originally premiered on American television on January 9, 2005 with its Spanish dub on Telemundo through its predecessor block, Telemundo Kids, making it the only show from that block to immediately transition to Qubo en Telemundo.
-The respective Qubo blocks on both NBC and Ion did, however, premiere Jacob Two-Two in English for the first time on American television.
+The companion Qubo blocks on both NBC and Ion did, however, premiere Jacob Two-Two in English for the first time on American television.